 This web color is used for the pink triangle, a symbol of gay pride and gay rights since the early 1970s.

-4. Cherry Blossom Pink
+4. Fluorescent Magenta/ Pink

 Paint Purchased after Viewing this Post